How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 How to Get from Tokyo to Kawaguchiko

-There are 4 best ways to get to Lake Kawaguchiko and Mount Fuji from Tokyo.
-Based on the 2 day itinerary, I highly recommend the Fuji Excursion train or a Highway Bus.
+There are four different ways to get to Lake Kawaguchiko and Fuji from Tokyo.
+Based on this 2-day itinerary, I highly recommend the Fuji Excursion train or a Highway Bus.

 How long to spend in Lake Kawaguchiko?

-Lake Kawaguchiko is both an amazing place to visit, and a perfect home base if you plan to visit around Mount Fuji.
-Overall, 2 to 3 full days in Lake Kawaguchiko is the perfect amount to slow down and enjoy most of its attractions.
+Lake Kawaguchiko is both an amazing place to visit and a perfect home base if you plan to see Mount Fuji.
+Overall, 2 to 3 full days in Lake Kawaguchiko is the perfect amount of time to slow down and enjoy most of its attractions.

 Best Hotels in Fujikawaguchiko with Onsens

-There are two amazing hotels in Fujikawaguchiko with onsens, and their difference boils down to budget and privacy.
+There are two amazing hotels in Fujikawaguchiko with onsens.
+Their difference boils down to budget and privacy.

 Best Time to Visit Lake Kawaguchiko

-If you’re planning to climb Mount Fuji, visit between July and September for the climbing season.🗻
+If you want to climb Mount Fuji, visit between July and September, during the climbing season. 🗻

-The most popular seasons to visit Lake Kawaguchiko are the Spring to enjoy the cherry blossom blossoms, and the Fall for the vibrant red foliage.
+The most popular time to visit Lake Kawaguchiko is in the Spring to enjoy the cherry blossoms, and in the Fall for the vibrant red foliage.

-If you want to get the clearest skies and views, and have very little crowds, visit in the winter months!✨
+If you want to get the clearest skies and views, and have very few crowds, visit in the winter months! ✨

 Is Lake Kawaguchiko worth it?